drJeckyll/tumblr-chat-messages-downloader/README.md

 # tumblr-chat-messages-downloader

-Script to download tumblr chat messages
+A script to download tumblr chat messages
 ```
 Usage: ./tumblr.php username password blog [conversation] [file]
 ```
-First run script just with username, password and blog name **without .tumblr.com** in it.
+First, run the script just with your Tumblr username and password, and the URL for the specific blog **without** the ".tumblr.com" portion.
+(The blog must be associated with your Tumblr account.)

-You will get list of all available conversations
+You will get a list of all available conversations, which will appear as follows:

-Conversations:
 ```
 111111111 username <=> chatuser1
 222222222 username <=> chatuser2